User Guide#

 3. Define some reference to a Curves mapping with strings using curves="my_curve_id".

-If you do 1) then you have to provide Curves at price time: instrument.npv(curves=my_curve).
+If you do 1) then you must provide Curves at price time: instrument.npv(curves=my_curve).

-If you do 2) then you do not need to provide anything further at price time: instrument.npv(), or can provide new Curves directly, like for 1).
+If you do 2) then you do not need to provide anything further at price time: instrument.npv().
+But you still can provide Curves directly, like for 1), as an override.

 If you do 3) then you can provide a Solver which contains the Curves and will resolve the string mapping: instrument.npv(solver=my_solver).
-Or you can also provide Curves directly, like for 1).
+But you can also provide Curves directly, like for 1), as an override.

 Best practice in rateslib is to use 3).
 This is the safest and most flexible approach and designed to work best with risk sensitivity calculations also.